26 Family Friendly Things To Do In Philadelphia With Kids

 Fireman’s Hall Museum

 Benjamin Franklin’s legacy continues to have an influence all over Philadelphia.
 In addition to his many contributions to the city, he founded the first volunteer fire company in 1736.
 You’ll learn that and more when you explore this 1902 firehouse, an interactive museum of firefighting history in Philadelphia.
-Kids will love getting to steer a fireboat, reading about “Franklin’s Volunteers,” trying on fire coats and boots, and playing a “when to call 911” computer quiz.
+Kids will love seeing a fireboat, reading about “Franklin’s Volunteers,” trying on fire coats and boots, and playing “When to call 911”.
 Don’t miss the 9/11 exhibit with a large stained glass window memorial to Philadelphia firefighters who died in the line of duty.

 147 N 2nd Street, Philadelphia, PA 19106